Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/country-ambassadors/handout.md

 * provide shared messaging and outreach materials
 * recognize contributions visibly and respectfully

-This keeps the barrier to entry low while building real international capacity.
+This keeps the barrier to entry low while building real international support capacity.

 ## Path to Stipends